alters-mit/magnebot/doc/api/magnebot_controller.md

 - `camera_rpy` The current (roll, pitch, yaw) angles of the Magnebot's camera in degrees as a numpy array.
 This is handled outside of `self.state` because it isn't calculated using output data from the build.
 See: `Magnebot.CAMERA_RPY_CONSTRAINTS` and `self.rotate_camera()`

-- `colliding_objects` A list of objects that the Magnebot is colliding with at the end of the most recent action.
+- `colliding_objects` A list of objects that the Magnebot is currently colliding with.

+- `colliding_with_wall` If True, the Magnebot is currently colliding with a wall.

 - `objects_static` [Data for all objects in the scene that that doesn't change between frames, such as object IDs, mass, etc.](object_static.md) Key = the ID of the object..